VirgilSecurity/demo-encryption-js/README.md

 npm start
 ```

-and pen http://localhost:3000 in your web browser
+and open http://localhost:3000 in your web browser